ParisAstronomicalDataCentre/OPUS/docs/index.md

     Base URL of the server hosting the applciation.

 **MERGE_CLIENT**:
-    If true the UWS client bottle.py application is merged to the UWS server application.
+    If True the UWS client bottle.py application is merged to the UWS server application.

 **LOG_FILE**:
     name of the log file

 **JOB_SERVERS**:
-    dictionnary of IP adresses allowed to access the job_event/ endpoint of the UWS server.
+    Dictionnary of IP adresses allowed to access the job_event/ endpoint of the UWS server.
 Only the job servers can send events to change the status of a job.